 The descriptors for Activity 1 are -

 - Can plan and follow the route of a journey unaided.
 0 points

 - Needs prompting to be able to undertake any journey to avoid overwhelming psychological distress to the claimant.
 4 points

-- Cannot plan the route of a journey.
+- For reasons other than psychological distress cannot plan the route of a journey.
 8 points

-- Cannot follow the route of an unfamiliar journey without another person, assistance dog or orientation aid.
+- For reasons other than psychological distress cannot follow the route of an unfamiliar journey without another person, assistance dog or orientation aid.
 10 points

 - Cannot undertake any journey because it would cause overwhelming psychological distress to the claimant.
 10 points

-- Cannot follow the route of a familiar journey without another person, an assistance dog or an orientation aid.
+- For reasons other than psychological distress cannot follow the route of a familiar journey without another person, an assistance dog or an orientation aid.
 12 points

 Terms used in the PIP descriptors are defined in regulations and, in relation to Activity 2, are -